capactio/capact/cmd/cli/docs/capact_hub_implementations_get.md

 ## capact hub implementations get

-Lists the currently available Implementations on the Hub server
+Displays one or multiple Implementations available on the Hub server

 ```
 capact hub implementations get [flags]